dehesa/package-conbini/README.md

     This operator optionally lets you control backpressure with its `maxDemand` parameter.
 The parameter behaves like `flatMap`'s, which specifies the maximum demand requested to the upstream at any given time.

 -   `asyncMap` transforms elements received from upstream (similar to `map`), but the result is returned in a promise instead of using the `return` statement (similar to `Future`).
-    <br>Useful when asynchronous operations must be performed sequentially on a value.

     ```swift
     let publisher = [1, 2].publisher.asyncMap { (value, promise) in